manyipan-netizen/operra-reproducibility/README.md

 -   [ ] Overleaf
 -   [ ] Other (e.g., Jupyter notebooks)

-### How would you assess your programming skills?

--   [ ] Basic: I can use scripts by others and add minor modifications
--   [ ] Intermediate: I can write my own scripts or modify substantially existing scripts
--   [ ] Advanced: I write scripts from scratch with interdependent functions in one or more languages

 ### What of these programming languages do you use?
 *Multiple responses are possible*